Time will tell – understanding gradual damage

 13 June 2017

-We’re often asked why some things are covered by insurance while others aren’t, like the damage caused from a leaky tap.
+We’re often asked why some things are covered by insurance while others aren’t, like the water damage caused from a leaky tap.
 So we thought we’d explain it here with a few examples.

 As you know, insurance is all about covering accidental or unforeseen damage or loss.
 For example you clip the gate as you reverse your car out the driveway, the wind hurls your trampoline into the living room window during a storm, or you drop your mobile phone.
 These things are covered by insurance because they weren’t meant to happen, they weren’t done on purpose, and you couldn’t have foreseen them occurring.

 There are other kinds of damage that you can avoid though, such as gradual damage or damage that happens over a period time, regardless of when you discover it.
 So, just because you’ve only just noticed that the shower floor has a hole in it, doesn’t mean it has just happened.
 These kinds of things generally take time to build up and offer a few clues that you shouldn’t ignore, such as a squidgy floor or the water bill going up.
 So, it’s important to remember that sometimes insurance doesn’t cover you if you continue to ignore the signs.

 Let’s take the example of one customer who heard a dripping noise in the bathroom and thought it was the tap.
 She later discovered the source of the noise when someone pointed out that water was dripping from her ceiling.
 She pierced some holes in the ceiling to let it drain, but a substantial amount of water poured out, with more dripping to follow from the bulging ceiling.
 A leaking pipe/valve meant the water damage extended across the entire bathroom ceiling and was beginning to affect that of the adjoining toilet.
 A week earlier she had noticed that skirting around the ceiling was pulling away but hadn’t looked into it further.